Chapter 15 Funnel Plots for Categorical Subgroups

 ylab = 'Infections per 10,000 risk days',

-By default the x-axis will be sorted alphabetically.
-To produce a funnel plot, we need to sort the subgroups by size as is shown in Figure 16.4.
+By default, the subgroups are ordered alphabetically along the x-axis.
+To produce a funnel plot, the subgroups must be ordered by size, as shown in Figure 15.4.

 # order hospitals by denominator (risk days) to produce funnel